amitkumarpatra99/ActionPlan/README.md

-# 📝 Action Planner - React Todo App
+# 📝 Action Planner - To-do List

 A modern, responsive **Action Planner** built using **React (Vite) and Tailwind CSS**.
 This application helps you manage daily tasks efficiently with a stunning glassmorphism UI, due date reminders, and local storage persistence.